gladkykhse/super-resolution/README.md

 **Input:**
 - path to a folder with either fisheye or panorama images
+- path to a folder with resulting upscaled images
 - type of the input (fisheye/panorama)
 - type of the output (fisheye/panorama)